-This makes it a unique destination and a must-visit for anyone who would like a glimpse into the city’s past.
+This makes Millers Point a unique destination and a must-visit for anyone who would like to get a glimpse into the city’s past.

 Millers Point Restaurants, Hotels, Accommodation, History & Map, Sydney NSW

-Two notable pubs, thanks to the fact that they are the oldest surviving, provide the perfect chance for fun lovers to chase the nights away.
-The two are The Lord Nelson, which is located within the suburb, as well as The Fortune of War, which is closer to the Rocks.
-Additional options for fun lovers include the Hero of Waterloo, as well as Palisade – both pulsating places worth checking out.
+Two notable pubs, thanks to the fact that they are the oldest surviving, provide the perfect chance to drink the nights away.
+The two are Lord Nelson, as well as The Fortune of War – which is closer to the Rocks.
+Additional options include the Hero of Waterloo, as well as Palisade – both exciting places worth checking out.

-Additionally, there are many history and heritage points of interest in the suburb.
+Additionally, there are many historical and heritage landmarks in the suburb.
 The cobblestone lanes lead visitors to this quaint neighbourhood, and it feels like walking through layers upon layers of history.
 Look out for the brick buildings and stone churches that are a reflection of the city’s colonial era.
-A closer look as you walk the streets reveal placards that make mention of bubonic plague outbreaks in the suburb’s heydays.
+A closer look as you walk the streets reveal placards that mention the bubonic plague outbreaks in the suburb’s heydays.

-Take the stairs that lead to the suburb’s open green spaces at Pottinger Park.
-This lush patch of land is ideal for quiet walks.
+Take the stairs that lead to the suburb’s open green spaces at Pottinger Park – a lush patch of land ideal for quiet walks.
 The other option involves taking on the heritage trails that are interwoven to provide accessibility to The Rocks.